Didomi - Developers documentation

 notice.clickclose

-Triggered when the user clicks on the Close icon of a consent notice with format Popup.
+Triggered when the user has clicked on the Close icon of a consent notice with format Popup.

 Listener parameters